SENSEI-insitu/SENSEI/doc/content/develop/testing.md

 3. **EXEC_NAME** - name to compile the test executable to (optional).
 If not given then the test name is used.
 Compilation of a test executable is triggered by the presence of a list of SOURCES.
 3. **SOURCES** - a list of source code files needed to compile the test executable (optional).
 4. **LIBS** - a list of additional libraries needed to link the test executable (optional)
 5. **FEATURES** - a list of values used in logical AND operation to determine if the test should be enabled or not.
-For example calling *senseiAddTest* with `FEATURES ${ENABLE_PYTHON} ${ENABLE_ADIOS}` will enable the test only when both Python and ADIOS features are enabled.
+For example calling *senseiAddTest* with `FEATURES ${ENABLE_PYTHON} ${ENABLE_ADIOS1}` will enable the test only when both Python and ADIOS 1 features are enabled.
 Note that this argument expects *values* hence use of the CMake dereference operator $.
 6. **REQ_SENSEI_DATA** - a flag that indicates SENSEI's test data repo is needed to run the test.
 If the data repo is not found then the test will be disabled.

 ### examples